This is how Iraqi people do when they are in hard and difficult time. This is Iraq I know, where the young give a hand to the old!

 There is hope in New Iraq

-"Alsarmady Eel" is the name used in the online world of Second Life by an arts professor who lives in Babylon, Iraq.
+According to a journalist working for the New York Post, an Iraqi has managed to join the virtual world called "second life".
+His nickname is AlSarmady, and the full article is below:"Alsarmady Eel" is the name used in the online world of Second Life by an arts professor who lives in Babylon, Iraq.
 Last year he joined Second Life because he decided the Internet was, as he puts it, "the 8th art," allowing "people from anywhere . . . to see how they want to be in the imagination."

 An appealing notion, one that he'd written extensively about.
 But because broadband in Iraq is still unreliable, his understanding of this strange virtual world based in San Francisco remained mainly abstract and secondhand.
 (The few times he was able to log in successfully, he'd just briefly appear as an unresolved blur.)